 Comics Writing and Editing

 When I tell people I write comics, they're usually confused.
 "So they're funny?" they ask.
 "No, not usually," I reply.
 "But they're always interesting!"
 I specialize in writing non-fiction comics about history, politics, and identity.
 Comics are a great way to make thorny and complicated topics accessible and engaging to a wide audience.
-But I also write fictional stories, including an animated political series distributed by First Look Media and an upcoming sci-fi graphic novel.
+In 2014, I talked with the Nieman Lab about how comics can bring new audiences to narrative nonfiction.
+But I also write fictional stories, including an animated political series distributed by First Look Media and the sci-fi graphic novel Open Earth.
 Here is a sampling of my work.

 "what does wonder woman actually represent?"